luke-chapman/ninja-taisen/README.md

 Your local environment is now ready with ninja-taisen and all of its dependencies.

 ### Python development
-The Python code is structured as a Python library, using `maturin` to do a magic which links Rust and Python together.
+The Python code is structured as a Python library, using `maturin` to do a magic which links Rust and Python together via the magic `maturin develop` command.

 As far as the Python code goes:
 - `ninja_taisen` has source code